Srećko Mitrović

-Srećko Mitrović (born 17 February 1984) is an Australian football player of Bosnian Serb descent, who last played for Geelong SC in the National Premier Leagues Victoria 2.
+Srećko Mitrović (born 17 February 1984) is an Australian former professional soccer player who played as a midfielder.

 Career

 Born in Zenica, SR Bosnia and Herzegovina, when part of Yugoslavia, Srećko Mitrović started his playing career at Marconi Stallions in 2000, at the age of 16.
 In 2001, while he was only 17, Mitrović was bought by the Italian Serie A club Piacenza.
 In 2002, he signed a five-year deal with Italian Serie B club Ascoli.
 After three years playing for Ascoli. he was shortly on loan in Morro d'Oro in Serie C.

 In 2006 Mitrović moved to Romanian Liga I by signing a contract with Poli Iaşi.

 In 2009, he went back to Australia, and for six months he was playing for Sutherland Sharks, before he moved to East Bengal in the Indian I-League.
-In October, 2010 Mitrović signed a contract with Indonesian team PSM Makassar, he moved to Deltras in 2012.
+In October 2010 Mitrović signed a contract with Indonesian team PSM Makassar, he moved to Deltras in 2012.

 In the summer of 2017, he returned to Europe and signed with Serbian third-tier side FK Cement Beočin.

 In 2019, Mitrović returned to Australia, signing for Victorian club Geelong SC in the National Premier Leagues Victoria 2.